hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 **To write and read the ledger's transactions after gaining the proper role, you'll need to make a connection to the Indy nodes pool.
 To make a connection to the different pools that exist, like the Sovrin pool or the local pool we started by ourself as part of this tutorial, you'll need to set up a pool configuration.**

 The list of nodes in the pool is stored in the ledger as NODE transactions.
 Libindy allows you to restore the actual list of NODE transactions by a few known transactions that we call genesis transactions.
 Each **Pool Configuration** is defined as a pair of pool configuration name and pool configuration JSON.
-The most important field in pool configuration json is the path to the file with the list of genesis transactions.
+The most important field in pool configuration json is path to the file with the list of genesis transactions.
 Make sure this path is correct.

 The ``pool.create_pool_ledger_config`` call allows you to create a named pool configuration.
 After the pool configuration is created we can connect to the nodes pool that this configuration describes by calling ``pool.open_pool_ledger``.
 This call returns the pool handle that can be used to reference this opened connection in future libindy calls.